maybeanerd/iu-tech-talk/slides.md

 ---

-# Original Federation
+# where game

-- Last year I built a simple federation system that worked
-- Essentially, it was a simple push/pull system based on standardized events shared over REST
-- It worked!
-- It was boring and highly specific to this game
+## Model all game server interactions through ActivityPub
+- offer a trade of resources
+  - sending a trade offer to another server
+  - accepting a trade offer from another server
+- signing a treaty with another server
+  - this is the active opt-in to allow trade with another server

 ---

+# Signing a Treaty

+- follow to propose a treaty
+  - always accept on protocol level
+- follow back to sign the treaty
+- whenever someone unfollows, the treaty is broken

+---

+# Trading

+- create a note to propose a trade
+  - include readable description
+  - include game information (resources, amounts)
+- like a note to accept a trade
+- delete the note to cancel a trade or mark it as completed for others

+---

-### I asked myself
+## I asked myself

 # What if someone on Mastodon could follow my gameserver and get updates on what's happening in the game?

-### It's really not necessary for the gameplay.
+It's really not necessary for the gameplay.

 But it would be cool.

+Also, we like open standards, don't we?

 ---